Zakaria-Fakhri/hybrid-graph-crypto/README.md

 This is an experimental cryptographic algorithm.
 Contributions, security analysis, and peer review are welcome.

-**⚠️ Warning**: This is an experimental algorithm.
 Do not use for production security applications without thorough cryptanalytic review.